JoeyTeng/jaxrenderer/renderer/shaders/README.md

 Phong's Approximation is used to support `specular`, `ambient` and `diffuse` lighting.
 The spcular lighting is computed with shininess factor given in a `SpecularMap`.

-The light direction needs to be given in the view/eye space.
+The light direction needs to be given in the pre-projection view/eye space via `light_dir_eye`.
+The normals are transformed into eye space as well for light computation.

 ## Phong Shading with Shadow and Phong Reflection Approximation `phong_reflection_shadow.py`